Newport News’s outdoor art gallery is growing, with another dozen projects in various stages of development. Three will become realities very soon:

 Hammer Tribute on display before arriving in Newport News

 “A tribute to hardworking people”: That’s how sculptor Jim Benedict describes his sculpture Hammer Tribute.
 The idea for this monumental hammer sculpture grew from Benedict’s experiences as a small town kid in a very rural town in southern Iowa.

 This sculpture first came to Newport News when Benedict, then just 26, showed it at the Port Warwick Art & Sculpture Festival in 2005.
 After the Festival the Newport News Public Art Foundation acquired the sculpture and stored it until a permanent home was located.
-Now after several years in storage we are excited to be moving towards installing it along Canon and City Center Boulevards later this year.
-Stay tuned for more updates in the upcoming months.
+Now after several years in storage we are excited to be moving towards installing it along Canon and City Center Boulevards on Thursday, June 8th at 4:00pm.

 Benedict’s work goes well beyond three-dimensional work to include photography, painting and video.
 In addition to being a working artist with exhibitions and commissions on his resume, he is an assistant professor of sculpture at Jacksonville University in Florida.
 To find out more about his work visit his website or Facebook page.